Facilities & Administrative Costs

 F&A is automatically charged through the university accounting system to sponsored project accounts as researchers incur costs for salaries, fringe benefits, travel, supplies, and other direct costs.
 The F&A funds recovered from each sponsored project are then applied to various institutional costs.
 Although F&A rate agreements are based on an institution’s overhead costs (utilities, maintenance and operations, administrative support, library, university services such as postage, telecommunication, computer services, etc.), the federal government does not require recovered F&A to be used to reimburse those costs.
 Institutions have already covered those costs from internal funds.
 The federal government understands that reversing accounting entries and updating general ledgers to actually reimburse these indirect costs in the institution’s accounting system would be a huge and costly administrative burden.

 Instead, recovered F&A is generally used to support an institution’s research infrastructure.
-At UNLV, F&A is used to fund many activities including departmental and college research; research supported by the Office of the President and the Division of Research and Graduate Studies; laboratory start-up costs through the Office of the Executive Vice President & Provost and the Division of Research and Graduate Studies; administrative costs related to research (department administrative support, compliance, and sponsored programs staff); and in some units, direct seed funding to faculty researchers who generate F&A costs.
+At UNLV, F&A is used to fund many activities including departmental and college research; research supported by the Office of the President and the Division of Research and Economic Development; laboratory start-up costs through the Office of the Executive Vice President & Provost and the Division of Research and Economic Development; administrative costs related to research (department administrative support, compliance, and sponsored programs staff); and in some units, direct seed funding to faculty researchers who generate F&A costs.

 What is the distribution formula?